pereiraj52/TaX-Ray-Canada/replit.md

 - June 26, 2025.
 Integrated children display in household detail page showing children with avatars, names, and calculated ages below primary/secondary clients in the same card
 - June 26, 2025.
 Updated dashboard to display children count alongside client count under household names with proper pluralization
 - June 26, 2025.
 Simplified dashboard interface by removing year filter and moving "New Household" button to search bar for cleaner layout
+- June 26, 2025.
+Enhanced new household creation form to include children management with add/remove functionality, form validation, and integrated database operations for complete family setup in single workflow
 ```

 ## User Preferences